South Africa Women’s Trip Recap | Part 1: The Women

 She didn’t freeze.

-She told us afterward she had been working on overcoming the fear for months before the trip.
-She also said something we all agreed with: once we’d come as far as we had, turning back wasn’t any easier than going forward — so we may as well power through.
+As we walked she said she had been working on overcoming the fear for months before the trip.
+She also said – and all agreed – that once we’d come as far as we had, turning back wasn’t any easier than going forward — so we may as well power through.
 Pure pragmatism in the face of fear.

 Then came the boulders — a scramble up and over large uneven rocks, manageable for her going up, genuinely nerve-wracking on the descent.
 Her anxiety peaked again coming down.
 Her friend stayed close.
 A few of us fell in around her.
-And then our guide — strong, calm, and yes, good-looking — came up from below to meet her and walk her down the last section.
+And then our guide — a nice strong younger man — came up from below to meet her and walk her down the last section.
+That he was good-looking helped considerably.

 She made it.
 All the way down.